Your whole collection.

 your identity here.

-In Vitrine, the collection IS the profile.
-Your showcases, your categories, your depth.
-That's how other collectors encounter you.
+Your showcases, categories, and depth do the introduction.
 Not your post count.
 Not your transaction history.

 Getting started